 (See “Return to On-Site Working: Guidance for Departments” Appendix 7 Advice on Vulnerable Groups).

 Some staff may find it difficult to travel to the workplace while the frequency or capacity of public transport remains restricted or have concerns about using public transport.
 Additional car and cycle parking options are being provided on University sites across the city, and managers may offer support in applying for a temporary parking permit for staff who are able to drive to work.
 Further information is available on the University’s travel pages.
 Options for improving provision for cyclists and walkers are being explored with the city council.
 Staff who have no option but to use public transport should follow government advice about face coverings and social distancing and may want to change their working hours to avoid travelling at peak times.
 Line managers should be sensitive to the fact that staff with certain underlying health conditions may both be extremely concerned about the risks of using public transport and unable to travel by other means (e.g. because they are disqualified from driving on health grounds or physically unable to cycle).

 Some staff with disabilities and/or long-term health conditions may not be able to receive the same level of support from schemes such as Access to Work as they did previously and in such cases line managers should discuss any additional support needs with staff and attempt to find alternative ways to meet their needs.
 Seek advice from your local HR contact and/or the Staff Disability Advisor.

 Avoiding making assumptions

-NB Information which staff provide about their health and personal circumstances must be treated in confidence and any records stored securely in the departmental HR office, in accordance with GDPR requirements.
+NB Information which staff provide about their health and personal circumstances must be treated in confidence and any records stored securely in the departmental HR office (or sent by password protected email to HR staff for secure electronic storage, where the physical office is not open) in accordance with GDPR requirements.